-Stories from recuperating and previous gaming addicts monitor their struggles: buddies who inform them it’s not a real addiction; parents who aren’t positive there’s something they can do, or suppose that because their grades are excellent, the hassle isn’t critical; convalescing drug addicts in support groups who can’t sympathize; or specialists who tell them it’s an exaggeration.
+Stories from recuperating and previous gaming addicts monitor their struggles: buddies who inform them it’s not a real addiction; parents who aren’t positive there’s something they can do or suppose that because their grades are excellent, the hassle isn’t critical; convalescing drug addicts in support groups who can’t sympathize; or specialists who tell them it’s an exaggeration.

-Sometimes the gamers themselves aren’t aware they have a problem until someday they notice they’ve been depressed to the factor of suicidal thoughts and haven’t left their room for who knows how long.
+Sometimes, the gamers themselves aren’t aware they have a problem until someday they notice they’ve been depressed to the factor of suicidal thoughts and haven’t left their room for who knows how long.

 What Constitutes a Disorder?